Dreaming381/lsss-wip/README.md

 texturing is done procedurally using ShaderGraph.
 Sound Effects are generated from USFXR and music is composed using CSound.

-In stark contrast to my usual style, this game has no intention to establish any significant lore or storyline.
+In stark contrast to my usual style, I have no intention to establish any significant lore or storyline.
 However, feel free to contribute your own!
+The contributions in the 0.3 version were amazing and I hope to see more!

 ## Contributing